-Although there is almost daily news about the Blockchain and its applications, people are mostly unaware of the social advantages of this technology in the education sector.
+Although there is almost daily news about Blockchain, people are mostly unaware of the social advantages of this technology in the education sector.

 With significant data breaches happening around the world almost every day, adopting a technology that keeps records in a secure and immutable way, like Blockchain, becomes more and more a necessity.
 And even though this technology has been on the rise, many people are still unaware of the social advantages and potential of this technology, especially in education.